coredao-org/CoreDAO-Docs/docs/api/api-documents/geth-proxy.md

 ## eth\_sendRawTransaction

-Submits a pre-signed transaction and broadcast to the Core Chain network.
+Submits a pre-signed transaction and broadcast to the Core network.

 ```bash
 https://openapi.coredao.org/api